-The \$35.1 million total valuation allowance provided against our deferred tax assets at December 31, 2013 relates primarily to foreign net operating loss carryforwards.
-The valuation allowance increased by a net \$8.0 million, due to a \$9.8 million increase related to foreign net operating loss carryforwards, offset by a decrease of \$1.8 million due to the statute of limitations having lapsed with respect to certain operating loss carryforward deferred tax assets.
+The \$32.5 million total valuation allowance provided against our deferred tax assets at December 31, 2014, relates primarily to foreign net operating loss and capital loss carryforwards.
+At December 31, 2014, the valuation allowance decreased by a net \$2.6 million, due to a \$1.8 million decrease related to foreign net operating loss carryforwards, and a decrease of \$0.8 million due to the release of valuation allowance related to Japan and China deferred tax assets.

-At December 31, 2013, we had net operating loss carryforwards of approximately \$42.4 million for federal purposes and \$56.7 million for California state tax purposes.
-If not utilized, these carryforwards will begin to expire in 2026 for federal purposes and 2014 for California purposes.
-In addition, we had foreign net operating loss carryforwards of approximately \$36.7 million, which, if not utilized will expire beginning in 2014.
+At December 31, 2014, we had fully utilized net operating loss carryforwards for federal purposes and have net operating loss carryforwards of \$37.3 million for California state tax purposes.
+If not utilized, these carryforwards will begin to expire in 2015 for California purposes.
+In addition, we had foreign net operating loss carryforwards of approximately \$125.5 million, which, if not utilized will expire beginning in 2017.

-Our net operating loss carryforwards associated with the exercise of employee stock options totaled \$25.2 million as of December 31, 2013.
-Our income taxes payable for federal purposes have been reduced by the tax benefits associated with the exercise of employee stock options during the fiscal year, and utilization of net operating loss carryover applicable to stock options.
+Our net operating loss carryforwards associated with the exercise of employee stock options totaled \$23.8 million as of December 31, 2014 for California state tax purposes, which was not included in our deferred tax assets.
+The reduction of income taxes payable by the tax benefits associated with the exercise of employee stock options during the fiscal year, and utilization of net operating loss carryover applicable to stock options were approximately \$21.4 million, \$27.1 million, and \$17.2 million in

+2014, 2013, and 2012, respectively.
 The benefits applicable to stock options were credited directly to stockholders' equity when realized.
 We follow the tax law ordering method to determine when excess tax benefits have been realized and consider only the direct impacts of awards when calculating the amount of windfalls or shortfalls.